 802.1x monitor mode allows companies to enable authentication across the wired infrastructure in an audit mode without affecting wired users or devices.
 It helps IT administrators smoothly manage 802.1x transitions by allowing access and logging system messages when a device requires reconfiguration or is missing an 802.1x supplicant.

 Deployment and Control Features

 FlexStack-Plus technology creates a resilient single unified system (a stack) of up to eight switches in a homogeneous stack and up to four switches in a mixed stack.
-With a stack bandwidth of up to 80 Gbps, the stack functions as a single switching unit that is managed by the stack master.
-If the stack master fails, a new stack master is elected, keeping the stack operational.
-The new stack master is elected based on factors such as stack member priority value or lowest MAC address.
+With a stack bandwidth of up to 80 Gbps, the stack functions as a single switching unit that is managed by the active switch.
+If the active switch fails, a new active switch is elected, keeping the stack operational.
+The new active switch is elected based on factors such as stack member priority value or lowest MAC address.

 Dynamic Host Configuration Protocol (DHCP) Auto-configuration of multiple switches through a boot server eases switch deployment.

 Automatic QoS (AutoQoS) simplifies QoS configuration in voice over IP (VoIP) networks by issuing interface and global switch commands to detect Cisco IP phones, classify traffic, and help enable egress queue configuration.